 Same story in every committee: opposition testimony was irrelevant – their minds were made up before the hearings ever started.
 They didn’t even listen.
 Quid pro quo, party line – that’s how they voted.
 No need to learn anything.

 Even personal prejudices weren’t important.
 That would presume there was some kind of dialog taking place- some exchange of new information.
-None of that at all.
+Buy it now of that at all.

 The brilliance of attorneys Robert Moxley and George Fatheree’s expert testimony was as pearls before swine.
 Throughout the process, the committee members consistently displayed an unwavering –